splitbrain/lesserphp/tests/README.md

 Input files ending in `.skip.less` are marked as a skipped test.
 These tests still need to be manually checked and either be adjusted to the capabilities of LesserPHP or LesserPHP needs to be improved to pass the test.

-Files and directories ending in `.isabled` are completely ignored.
+Files and directories ending in `.disabled` are completely ignored.
 These tests are probably not applicable to LesserPHP or need major changes.

 ## ApiTest.php